buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/Types/IfcElectricGeneratorTypeEnum.md

 # IfcElectricGeneratorTypeEnum

-The _IfcElectricGeneratorTypeEnum_ defines different types of electric generators.
+The _IfcElectricGeneratorTypeEnum_ defines different types of electric generators.<!-- end of definition -->

 > HISTORY  New type in IFC2x2.
 Values added in IFC4.